brianreidc7/azure-docs/articles/active-directory/connect/active-directory-aadconnect-sso-how-it-works.md

 ### How does set up work?

 Seamless SSO is enabled using Azure AD Connect as shown [here](active-directory-aadconnect-sso-quick-start.md).
 While enabling the feature, the following steps occur:
-- A computer account named `AZUREADSSOACCT` (which represents Azure AD) is created in your on-premises Active Directory (AD).
+- A computer account named `AZUREADSSOACC` (which represents Azure AD) is created in your on-premises Active Directory (AD).
 - The computer account's Kerberos decryption key is shared securely with Azure AD.
 - In addition, two Kerberos service principal names (SPNs) are created to represent two URLs that are used during Azure AD sign-in.

 >[!NOTE]
 > The computer account and the Kerberos SPNs are created in each AD forest you synchronize to Azure AD (using Azure AD Connect) and for whose users you want Seamless SSO.
-Move the `AZUREADSSOACCT` computer account to an Organization Unit (OU) where other computer accounts are stored to ensure that it is managed in the same way and is not deleted.
+Move the `AZUREADSSOACC` computer account to an Organization Unit (OU) where other computer accounts are stored to ensure that it is managed in the same way and is not deleted.

 >[!IMPORTANT]
->We highly recommend that you [roll over the Kerberos decryption key](active-directory-aadconnect-sso-faq.md#how-can-i-roll-over-the-kerberos-decryption-key-of-the-azureadssoacct-computer-account) of the `AZUREADSSOACCT` computer account at least every 30 days.
+>We highly recommend that you [roll over the Kerberos decryption key](active-directory-aadconnect-sso-faq.md#how-can-i-roll-over-the-kerberos-decryption-key-of-the-azureadssoacc-computer-account) of the `AZUREADSSOACC` computer account at least every 30 days.

 ### How does sign-in with Seamless SSO work?